awslabs/kinesis-aggregation/python/README.md

 #### Generator-based Conversion

-The generator-based conversion method of deaggregation uses a Python [generator function](https://wiki.python.org/moin/Generators) to extract User Records from a raw Kinesis Record one at a time in an iterative fashion.
-Any records that are passed in to this method that are not KPL-aggregated records will be returned unchanged.
+The generator-based conversion method of deaggregation uses a Python [generator function](https://wiki.python.org/moin/Generators) to extract user records from a raw Kinesis Record one at a time in an iterative fashion.
+Any records that are passed in to this method that are not Kinesis aggregated records will be returned unchanged.
 For example, you could use this code to iterate through each deaggregated record:

 ```
 for record in iter_deaggregate_records(raw_kinesis_records):